yorickpeterse/nvim-dd/README.md

 The result of this setup is that you can type all you want in insert mode, and never be bothered by new (irrelevant) diagnostics.
 When leaving insert mode you aren't _immediately_ bombarded with new diagnostics.
-When editing in normal mode, diagnostics are only produced a certain time after your last edit.
+When editing in normal mode, diagnostics are only displayed a certain amount of time after they are received by NeoVim.
+In addition, if the diagnostics count is _reduced_ nvim-dd will display the new diagnostics immediately.
+This way you won't be left with irrelevant diagnostics after you fix them.

 This approach comes with one downside: if you use a plugin that expects diagnostics to be available _immediately_ after the language server sends them